-The Legal Clinic runs six community clinic sites at different homeless services programs, including dining programs, day programs, and medical clinics.
-Legal Clinic volunteers who staff these clinics include local attorneys from firms, corporations, government agencies, etc. The volunteers conduct intake interviews and, for meritorious cases within our case selection guidelines, take responsibility for providing representation or other legal assistance to the clients met during the intake session.
+The Legal Clinic runs seven community Intake sites at different homeless services programs, including dining programs, day programs, and medical clinics.
+Legal Clinic volunteers who staff these clinics include local attorneys from firms, corporations, government agencies, etc. The volunteers conduct intake interviews and, for meritorious cases within our case selection guidelines, take responsibility for providing representation or other legal assistance to the clients meet during the intake session.
 The Legal Clinic has "case counseling attorneys" assigned to each site to provide advice and assistance to volunteers, but the volunteer is primarily responsible for representing clients seen at intake.

-Volunteers usually are scheduled for one clinic session every two months, depending on the volunteer's availability.
-The Legal Clinic's Volunteer Coordinator contacts volunteers on a bimonthly basis to schedule volunteers for intake sessions.
+Volunteers usually are scheduled for one clinic session every few months, depending on availability.
+The Legal Clinic's Volunteer Coordinator contacts volunteers on a bi-monthly basis to schedule them for intake sessions.